 For shares, we always quote actual exchange prices.
 Therefore, orders to trade share CFDs are activated by actual trades and bid/offer prices in the market.

 ORDERS ON OTHER MARKETS

 Orders relating to markets other than shares are activated by the bid/offer of our quote.
-Examples of how this works in practice are given further on in this module.
+Examples of how this works in practice are provided later in this module.